Frol3z/OpenGL-Renderer/README.md

 - Press the F11 key to toggle borderless fullscreen mode.

 ## Resources
-These are the resources I use for learning:

 - [Real-Time Rendering](http://www.realtimerendering.com/)
 - [Learn OpenGL](https://learnopengl.com/)
 - [The Cherno YouTube Channel](https://www.youtube.com/user/TheChernoProject)